openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

        add data or read data from their wallet.
 This is a major privacy consideration and ensures the user is in control of their data.

-    1. Record of Notice and Consent: Holders must be able to track the Notices provided and consents given and should be able to withdraw that consent at any time
+    1. **Record of Notice and Consent**: Holders must be able to track the Notices provided and consents given and should be able to withdraw that consent at any time

     1. Enable Wallet privacy preserving supporting functions: The act of providing consent by the holder